Quinupristin and Dalfopristin

 There are no dosage adjustments provided in the manufacturer’s labeling.
 However, pharmacokinetic data suggest dosage adjustment may be necessary.

 Reconstitute vial with 5 mL of D5W or sterile water for injection to provide a final concentration of 100 mg/mL.
-Swirl gentle to dissolve; do not shake (to limit foam formation).
+Swirl gently to dissolve; do not shake (to limit foam formation).
 The reconstituted solution should be further diluted within 30 minutes.
 Reconstituted solution should be added to at least 250 mL of D5W for peripheral administration (increase to 500 mL or 750 mL if necessary to limit venous irritation).
 An infusion volume of 100 mL may be used for central line infusions.

 Line should be flushed with 5% dextrose in water prior to and following administration.
 Infusion should be completed over 60 minutes (toxicity may be increased with shorter infusion).
 If severe venous irritation occurs following peripheral administration, quinupristin/dalfopristin may be further diluted (to 500 mL or 750 mL), infusion site changed, or infused by a central venous catheter.
 In general, administration by central venous catheter is required to avoid phlebitis (Kullar 2016; O'Driscoll 2015).